tommyshem/mlog/README.md

 # This is a fork from https://github.com/TranDuyThanh/mlog and changed to my needs.

-A simple logging module for go, with a rotating file feature and optional console logging.
+A simple logging module for go, with a rotating file feature and optional console logging built with standard go library's.

 ## Installation